Gorgonx7/sarama/Producer.md

 - the retry-count is greater than the high-watermark; the message is passed through, but before this happens the high-watermark is updated, a chaser is sent and the chaser flag is set
 - the retry-count is less than the high-watermark; the message is saved in the appropriate buffer

 There is one additional case to consider: when a chaser message is received.
-If its retry-count is less than the high-watermark then it is discarded and the flag at that index is cleared.
-Otherwise its retry-count must be equal to the high-watermark.
-This causes the high-watermark to be decremented and any buffer at the new high-watermark to be flushed.
-This decrement+flush process is repeated until either a chaser flag is found (indicating the current high-watermark needs to be kept until its chaser is received) or the high-watermark hits 0, at which point normal operation resumes.
+If its retry-count is less than the high-watermark then the flag at that index is cleared.
+Otherwise its retry-count must be equal to the high-watermark, which causes the high-watermark to be decremented and any buffer at the new high-watermark to be flushed.
+The decrement-and-flush process is repeated until either a chaser flag is found (indicating the current high-watermark needs to be kept until its chaser is received) or the high-watermark hits 0, at which point normal operation resumes.

 ### Shutdown